amdiethuong2/Coding-Challenge-S21/README.md

+## The circular map is the file random_1.png or the file /genome1/random_1.png

 ## How to run the code
 Sadly, I have not tried running it with the command line.
 I used VS Code to run it.